-HOMEOWNER INSURANCE (Hazard/Flood): Your lender will require a copy of the policy(s) and a paid receipt or invoice at least 10 days prior to consummation.
-The lender's full name and address must be shown on the policy.
+HOMEOWNER INSURANCE (Hazard/Flood): Your lender will need a policy copy and a paid receipt or invoice at least 10 days before closing.
+The policy must display the lender's full name and address.